SharanReddyy/ShellScript_vdopiasample/README.md

 # ShellScript_vdopiasample

-The followinf script takes input for the variables and checks the view type.
+The following script takes input for the variables and checks the view type.
 If the view type is bid, it shows in bid mode and auction mode for auction.

+# Function to update the sig.conf file

 #!/bin/bash

-# Function to update the sig.conf file
 update_sig_conf() {
     local component="$1"
     local scale="$2"